MadamMip/SQL-Practice/README.md

   4. In 2023, which fuel type got the most sales?
   5. Group car models: if the price is more than or equal to 1000000, then label it as 'Flagship Model'; if the price is lower than 1000000, then label it as 'Normal Model'.

-## Hotel Business Analysis
+## Hotel Business Analysis (Cr.
+Datayolk)
-Finding business insights to answer 5 questions by analyzing Hotel Past Booking data using 2 tables.
+Finding business insights to answer 5 questions by analyzing Hotel Past Booking dataset using 2 tables.

 ### Question
   1. Type of room and how many rooms are available?